Who is Brendan Bowers?

 My mother would answer that question by stating simply that he is a tremendous person, both overall and in general, and I've always found my mother to be a pretty accurate judge of character.

-I started this website in April of 2009, and prior to that I was a correspondent for The News-Herald about five or six years ago covering High School Basketball and Football on the weekends in addition to my real job as a Project Manager in Real Estate.
+I started this website in April of 2009, and prior to that I was a correspondent for The News-Herald about five or six years ago covering High School Basketball and Football on the weekends in addition to work as a Project Manager.
 After covering those High School games for a couple seasons, I started getting into the blogosphere and contributed to a couple of websites for a little while including Midwest Sports Fans, Waiting For Next Year, as well as a couple blogspot ventures I fiddled around with too.
 Basketball has always been my favorite sport, the Cavaliers my favorite team, so based on that I eventually launched Stepien Rules as an outlet for me to talk about Cavs basketball as much as I wanted too.

 I played basketball growing up for St. Justin Martyr Grade School in Eastlake, Lake Catholic High School in Mentor, and then spent a couple seasons on the bench at Case Western Reserve University.
 I was able to meet and spend time with arguably the greatest Clevelander of all time in Bill Sudeck for my first year at the school, which more than made up for never really getting on the court much during games.
 As far as my college "career" was concerned, two highlights include a 42-point loss to Albion College and a 25-point loss to Washington University.
 During the Albion loss, I registered a DNP-CD but despite that I sparked an interesting debate at the end of the bench when I suggested to a couple of my friends who also didn't play that if our D-III team loses by 40, and we can't even get in, we are in the conversation for the worst college players in all of the NCAA.
 The consensus was that it was certainly possible we were.
 An on-court highlight took place in a home loss to #1 ranked Wash U; we were getting buried, and I ended up playing the whole second half.
 I nailed two threes, scored nine for the game, and only wish the Goosey hand signal was invented by then because I would have totally flashed that - twice.

-As far as Stepien Rules is concerned, I was fortunate enough to have my blog credentialed by the Cleveland Cavaliers for all of last season, which was a great experience for me.
-This past season, the first of the Kyrie Irving Era, was an even greater experience for me as well.
+As far as Stepien Rules is concerned, I was fortunate enough to have my blog credentialed by the Cleveland Cavaliers for the last three seasons.
 In addition to covering the Cavaliers here at Stepien Rules, I also was able to cover the NBA as a whole with SLAM Online as well.
 In the process, I was able to interview Chris Paul, Al Jefferson, Lou Williams, Tyler Hansbrough, Tristan Thompson, Brandon Jennings, Darren Collision, Roy Hibbert, Kevin Love, Marc Gasol, and a long list of others too.
 I was also fortunate enough to cover All Star Weekend down in Orlando this past season too, and all that was a great experience that started here at this website I suppose almost a handful of years ago.

 LinkedIn: Brendan Bowers LinkedIn